Yabarji/liferay-javascript-portlet/README.md

     location: http://localhost:8081
 ```

+**Externalizing REST configuration**

+You may want to put REST configuration away from web application directory.
+For this purpose there's a mechanism for that: set system property `jsportlet.rest.resource` on Spring resource format (default value is `classpath:application.yml`).

+**Examples:**
+- In Tomcat environment you can modify `CATALINA_OPTS`-variable in *setenv.sh* or *setenv.bat*.
+Add `-Djsportlet.rest.resource=<resource>`
+- Resource syntax examples can be found from [Spring Framework documentation](http://docs.spring.io/autorepo/docs/spring/current/spring-framework-reference/htmlsingle/#resources-resourceloader)

 > Note!
 Access URL is **/delegate/rest/api/** but while requesting proxy through Liferay's Delegate Servlet, **/delegate** gets stripped off.

 > Note!
 Background service sees only **/api/todo** part of the request.